 Bidder Eligibility Requirements.

 All Bidders shall meet all Agency licensure, certification, or approval requirements for the respective services.
 These include standards in the 441 Iowa Admin.
 Code Chs.
 105, 108, 114, and 115.
-Bidders who do not meet licensure requirements by the time bid proposals are due shall have licensure by the date of contract awards.
+Bidders who do not meet licensure requirements by the time bid proposals are due shall have licensure by the date of contract.

 For Proposals submitted to provide CWES, FGCS, or SAL, all Eligible Bidders shall meet the requirements of the CWES, FGCS, and SAL Scopes of Work.
-Eligible Bidders are further defined by the following for each service.

-For Proposals submitted to provide CWES, the Eligible Bidder must be:

-Any entity that meets requirements of the CWES Scope of Work, including licensure to provide Emergency Juvenile Shelter Care in Iowa at the time contracts are awarded.

-For Proposals submitted to provide FGCS, the Eligible Bidder must be one of the following:

-Iowa entities that meet requirements of the FGCS Scope of Work inside the Agency’s Service Area boundaries and licensed by Iowa to provide Foster Group Care Services by the time contracts are awarded.

-An entity located outside Iowa’s boundaries that can meet requirements of the FGCS Scope of Work in a county or community adjoining Iowa’s geographical borders and that is licensed comparably to Iowa licensure standards to provide Foster Group Care Services by the time contracts are awarded.

-For Proposals submitted to provide SAL, the Eligible Bidder must be:

-Any entity that meets requirements of the SAL Scope of Work and that possesses a Child placing license per 441 Iowa Amin Code ch.
-108 by the time contracts are awarded.

 Procurement Timetable